openshift-labs/lab-mysql-operator/workshop/content/exercises/03-cluster-on-cluster.md

   name: "cluster1"
 ```

-You examine the entire manifest for the database cluster Custom Resource:
+You can examine the entire manifest for the database cluster Custom Resource:

 ```execute-1
 less mysql-cluster.yaml